 The confidentiality and integrity of data stored on agency computer systems must be protected by access controls (both on-site and remotely) to ensure that only authorized employees have access.
-The Coalition maintains compliance with all OEL IT Security policies and procedures.
+The Coalition maintains compliance with all DEL IT Security policies and procedures.
 Access shall be restricted to only those capabilities that are appropriate to each employee's job duties.
-All staff (and sub-recipient/subcontractor staff) with access to ELC data systems complete OEL's data security agreement upon hire and/or position (responsibility) transfer and annually thereafter.
+All staff (and subrecipient/subcontractor staff) with access to ELC data systems complete the Department of Education's AUP form (Acceptable Use Policy form) upon hire and/or position (responsibility) transfer and annually thereafter.

-Employees assume all responsibility for their access to the Coalition's Information Systems.
+Employees assume all responsibility for their access to the Coalition's information systems.
 Passwords or access codes must not be shared with others.
-Any individual password to access the Information Systems belongs to the Coalition and information regarding usage of the Coalition's Information Systems is accessible at all times by management for any business purpose.
-Unauthorized access to Information Systems is prohibited.
-No one should use the ID or password of another; nor should anyone provide his or her ID or password to another, except in cases necessary to facilitate computer maintenance and repairs and then only to authorized Coalition Information Technology staff, management, or contracted vendor of I.T. services.
-When any user terminates his or her relationship with the Coalition, passwords are changed immediately and his or her access and use of the Coalition's Information Systems is prohibited.
+Any individual password to access the information systems belongs to the Coalition and information regarding usage of the Coalition's information systems is accessible at all times by management for any business purpose.
+Unauthorized access to information systems is prohibited.
+No one should use the ID or password of another; nor should anyone provide his or her ID or password to another, except in cases necessary to facilitate computer maintenance and repairs and then only to authorized Coalition Information Technology staff, management, or contracted vendor of IT services.
+When any user terminates his or her relationship with the Coalition, passwords are changed immediately and his or her access and use of the Coalition's information systems is prohibited.